-I’m originally from Worcestershire (Elgar country, no less), but have lived in the west of Ireland (bog country, indeed) for the past 13 years, although you’d never guess from the accent.
+I’m originally from Elgar country in Worcestershire, England, but have lived in County Roscommon in the west of Ireland for the past 14 years, although you’d never guess from the accent.